 Tourist visa is one of the requirements that Filipino travelers need to get in order to go to our dream vacation.
-I must admit that our passport has a lot of restriction when traveling to other countries as compared to our Australian and American friends.
+I must admit that our passport has a lot of restriction when traveling to other countries as compared to our Australian and Singaporean friends.

 The key to increasing your chance of getting an approved visa is to think like a visa officer.
 You need to understand how they profile each applicant based on a given set of standards to arrive at a decision.
 I have applied for visas for several different countries and here are some of my takeaways from it.

 I have compiled 5 tips on how you can increase your chance of getting your tourist visa approved, whether it is for US, Australia, Japan, or other visa-requiring countries.